cvonk/CALalarm/README.md

 - `Display Task`, that uses the Remote Control Module on the ESP32 to drive the LED strip.
 - `HTTP POST Server`, to listen to push notifications from Google.
 - `OTA Task`, that check for updates upon reboot
-- `Reset Task`, when GPIO#0 is low for 3 seconds, it erases the WiFi credentials so that the board can be reprovisioned using your phone.
+- `Reset Task`, when GPIO#0 is low for 3 seconds, it erases the WiFi credentials so that the board can be re-provisioned using your phone.

 The different parts communicate using FreeRTOS mailboxes.